larsks/restic-systemd-units/README.md

 for backup and check failures.
 Consider adding an `OnFailure` clause to both `.service` files.

+## Running manually

+Assuming that you have `/etc/restic/home` configured as above, then to force a run of the `/home` backup:

+    systemctl start --no-block restic-backup@home.service

+## Inspecting logs

+You can watch the logs for a given backup using:

+    journalctl -f -u restic-backup@home.service

+or browse the full output with:

+    journalctl -u restic-backup@home.service

 ## Lockfiles

 These units use the `flock` binary to serialize multiple instances of